nobias-fht/competitive_binding/README.md

 The values should be separated by a comma (`,`) and the decimals indicated by a dot (`.`).
 Check out [the example file](example.csv).

+:warning: Make sure your data is in the proper format!